dbt-labs/docs.getdbt.com/website/docs/reference/global-configs/print-output.md

 :::warning Syntax deprecation

-The original `NO_PRINT` syntax has been deprecated, starting with dbt v1.5.
+The original `DBT_NO_PRINT` environment variable has been deprecated, starting with dbt v1.5.
 Backward compatibility is supported but will be removed in an as-of-yet-undetermined future release.

 :::